X

 hawaiian music in new york

-He plays music for Vicky Holt Takamine’s Pua Aliʻi ʻIlima in New York and has performed with the group at Kennedy Center Millennium Stage, La Mama ETC, and Jacob’s Pillow.
+Cultural Collaborations: Andy is also a musician for Vicky Holt Takamine’s hālau, Pua Aliʻi ʻIlima, in New York.
+His performances with the group include prestigious venues such as the Kennedy Center Millennium Stage, La MaMa ETC, and Jacob’s Pillow.

 /THE SOUND/